-\subsection{Sliced Wasserstein distance}
+\section{Sliced Wasserstein distance}

-Instead of defining truth labels for particles collected after collision events, we design an alternative objective that transforms the set of reconstructed particles, with multiple interactions, into the same collision event containing only the primary interaction.
-Borrowing from the concepts of OT, we are interested in finding the transport function that leaves particles with similar features between sets unchanged while removing particles from additional interactions.
+Instead of relying on truth labels for reconstructed particles, we design an alternative objective that transforms the entire set of particles from multiple simultaneous interactions into the same collision event containing only the primary interaction.
+Borrowing from concepts of OT, we are interested in finding the transport function that leaves particles with similar features between sets unchanged while removing contributions from additional interactions.
 The Wasserstein distance~\cite{villani2008optimal} can leverage geometric information in the probability space to estimate the distance between probability measures.
-The OT between probability measures $\alpha$ and $\beta$, both defined in the set of probability measures $P(\Omega)$, we identify the $q$-Wasserstein distance problem as the determination of the transportation plan $\gamma \in \Gamma(\alpha,\beta)$ that satisfies:
+Given two probability measures $\alpha \in P(X)$ and $\beta\in P(Y)$, both defined in the set of probability measures $P(\Omega)$, we identify the $q$-Wasserstein distance problem as the determination of the transportation plan $\gamma \in \Gamma(\alpha,\beta)$ that satisfies:

-where $c$ is the cost function that determines the work of transporting the probability measures over the transportation plan $\gamma$ as part of the set of all transportation plans $\Pi(\alpha,\beta)$.
-In this task, the cost function is defined by the absolute squared difference $c(\mathbf{z_1,z_2}) = |\mathbf{z_1-z_2}|^2$.
-The case of probability measures defined in the one-dimensional space is particularly interesting, since the OT has a closed form and relates the differences between the cumulative distribution functions of the probability measures used in the calculation~\cite{Rabin2011WassersteinBA}.
-Using the formulation proposed in~\cite{wass1,wass2}, we define the sliced Wasserstein distance (SWD) as:
+where $c$ is the cost function evaluated over observations $\mathbf{x}, \mathbf{y}$ drawn from the sets $X, Y$ and the order $q$ can be chosen to give the $q$-th root of the total cost incurred.
+In high-dimensional spaces, solving the OT problem becomes computationally expensive since only the one-dimensional case allows a closed-form solution~\cite{wass1}.
+This observation motivates the formulation proposed in~\cite{wass1,wass2} to introduce the sliced Wasserstein distance (SWD) as an integral over one-dimensional transport problems:

-The term $\mathcal{R}_{\theta}(\delta)$ represents the Radon transform that projects (or ``slices'') a measure $\delta \in \mathbb{R}^{d}$ in the one-dimensional space, integrated over a uniform measure $\theta$ in the unit sphere ${\mathcal{S}^{d-1} \in \mathbb{R}^{d-1}}$.
-The dimensionality $d$ corresponds to the number of particles features considered.
-Since the integral is intractable, we can instead use an MC-based approach to replace the integral with multiple random projections.
-For each one-dimensional projection, the optimal coupling, $\gamma^*$, is the one that minimizes the absolute difference between sorted projections, thus the computationally expensive OT problem is replaced by several (one for each projection) yet simple sorting problems.
+The term $\mathcal{R}_{\theta}$ represents the linear operation that projects (or ``slices") the probability measures over the one-dimensional space and is integrated over a uniform measure $\theta$ in the unit sphere ${\mathcal{S}^{d-1} \in \mathbb{R}^{d}}$.
+The dimensionality $d$ corresponds to the number of particle features considered.
+Since the integral is intractable, we can instead use a Monte Carlo approach to replace it with multiple random projections.
+In this formulation, the optimal coupling is the one that minimizes the cost function evaluated over one-dimensional, sorted projections, thus replacing the expensive OT problem by several (one for each projection), yet simple, sorting problems.